The Birth of a Cymbal

 Howdy,

 If you follow my work, you might have noticed that over these past three years I’ve only made two flat rides.
 And no, them selling uber-slowly is not the reason behind it.
-Many other rides I make sell slowly and I still keep at them.
-Point being exemplified nowhere better than by the High-Bell O.a.ks; I haven’t sold a single one, and you better believe I will be making more of them sooner than later.
+Many other rides I make sell slowly as well and I still keep at them.
+Point being exemplified nowhere better than by the High-Bell O.a.ks: I haven’t sold a single one, and you better believe I will be making more of them sooner than later.
 Even if they seem to accumulate and dust up, I still love their sound, and moreover, I love the process of making them and the challenges attached to it.
-I have a hunch, or rather hope, that at some point someone will resonate with them the way I do, but their lingering nature at my workshop’s cymbal organizer is totally unrelated to their production rate.
+I have a hunch, or rather hope, that at some point, someone will resonate with them the way I do, but their lingering nature at my workshop’s cymbal shelves is totally unrelated to their production rate.

 It is worth noting at this point that most of these psychological maladies and trifles that bent and confused my ears lived inside me and had little to do with the outer world.
-Yes, I’ve always had a bit of a harsh unrelenting behavior towards myself.
-I don’t really ever pat myself in the back for ‘the attempt’, I only do so if I determine I’ve reached a previously set milestone.
+My cymbals probably sounded fine, but I was superimposing my poorly delineated desires above the physical realities I had in front of me.
+I’ve always had a bit of a harsh unrelenting behavior towards myself.
+I don’t really ever pat myself in the back for ‘the attempt’.
 Most of my gripes against my work were of my own construction.
-They were, and still are, in part, my superiority complex manifesting itself and demanding justification for its existence.
-Yet, all of the headbutts, anxieties, depressions, inner fights and determinations of failure felt —and still feel— very real.
+They were, and still are, in part, my superiority complex manifesting itself.
+Yet, all of the headbutts, anxieties, depressions, inner fights and perceived failures felt —and still feel— very real.
 I still hold a need, even if less acrid, to surpass an invisible barrier of acceptability.
-I’ve always assumed I am an objective enough judge of my work, and still I fall short of my standards more often than not.
-I am aware now and then, that ‘the audience’ doesn’t see and hear things as I do, regardless, I needed a level of clarity and functionality from my instruments that had to be pair to its aesthetic beauty according to me.
-Interesting complexity and ear grabbing frequencies were not enough if the thing wasn’t able to accomplish a certain set of functional tasks as main ride.
-As I write, I’ve been able to balance myself a bit better, to be more flexible, understanding and patient with my ears —plus, accepting of the customer’s usually positive perspective.
-But at the time frame I am describing in this piece, that wasn’t the case entirely, so, please bare that in mind.
+I’ve always assumed I am an objective enough judge of my work, and to this day still I fall short of my standards more often than not.

-By then, I had already started to feel the smallest inklings of satisfaction with my work.
+Now, by then, I had already started to feel the smallest inklings of satisfaction with my work.
 But, with how much I was constantly changing my processes, and dichotomically, with how much it all felt as if nothing was changing at all, when it finally did, I wasn’t able to put my finger on the responsible factor to pleasing myself.

-I am still affected by many of the ideological and emotional challenges I have described here as being part of the past, though I have definitely become much better at dealing with them, and throughout it all, my bells, how I make them, and why I make them have morphed and adapted with me.
-To this day all of the above reasons still apply to my craft.
-I still think that the bell is one of, if not the most important part of the instrument when it comes to its color, timber, and articulation.
-I still assume as the purest form of my work, that which has a hand made bell.
+I am still affected by many of the challenges I have described here as being part of the past, though, I have definitely become much better at dealing with them.
+Throughout it all, my bells, how I make them, and why I make them have morphed, adapted with me while simultaneously anchoring me.
+To this day all of the above reasons still apply to my craft: I still think that the bell is one of, if not the most important part of the instrument when it comes to its color, timber, and to a certain degree, articulation.
+I still perceive handmade bell cymbals as the purest form of my work.
 I still have a slight notion of pride and vanity when I make an instrument from bell to edge that I simply just don’t get when I make them with a pressed one.
-And I still try to push myself to move the metal in ways that might be considered to be difficult when bell raising —not that they are, they are actually very achievable, they just require a stubborn personality and time.
+And I still try to push myself to move the metal to what I think might be its “limits” while raising a bell.
+But there’s one more reason, and a much more important one I haven’t mentioned yet.
+One that was born out of the combination of all of the above, and the one that has kept me at it: making a bell became a place of solace and routine, a space between meditation and sculpture, a slice of time where I put my anxieties to sleep, if only for a while.

-But there’s one more I haven’t mentioned, being that as I tumbled downhill, or managed to crawl up the climb of my craft, I also developed a deep relationship for the act of making a bell, one that surpassed all the other reasons I’ve clung to so far: making a bell became a place of solace and routine, a space between meditation and sculpture, a slice of time where I put my anxieties to sleep, if only for a while.
-It became one of the few activities at my anvil I could approach with certainty.
 I grew attached to the slow process of setting it up, marking the metal, measuring sizes; to the many strategies involved in creating different shapes and strains, all beyond my ego, their sound or difficulty.
-I have foresight when I make a bell, and that gave me a sense of peace that no other process still does.
-Though, I won’t lie, there’s also many cases where I wish I hadn’t set up this motto from the get go, cause the added time and work it implies to make each bell by hand makes it impossible for me to be ‘lazy’ when I would very much like to.
-The occasions where I found myself in the need for celerity, thanks to multiple economic pressures, were most definitely aggravated by the necessity to make it all by hand.
-Regardless, the bell has shown to be such a good metaphor for cymbal making as a whole, such an important learning tool, and an emotionally balancing force within my practice, that I am glad my past self decided to drive me crazy by setting some intransigent and ostentatious rules when starting it all.
+I realized I have foresight when I make a bell, and that gave me a sense of peace that no other process does still to this day.
+Within the somewhat amorphous and semi-unpredictable process of making a cymbal, bell making felt safe, it felt predictable.
+Though, there’s also many cases where I wish I hadn’t set up this bell-making motto from the get go, cause the added time and work it implies to make each bell by hand makes it impossible for me to be ‘lazy’ when I would very much like to.
+There’s been occasions where I found myself in the need for celerity, thanks to multiple economic pressures, and they were most definitely aggravated by the necessity to make it all by hand.
+Regardless, the bell has shown to be such a good metaphor for cymbal making as a whole, such an important learning tool, and an emotionally balancing force within my practice, that I am glad my past self decided to at times drive me crazy, and at others heal me by setting some intransigent and ostentatious rules when starting this whole project.

-I think the bell is both the birth place of a cymbal and where its “soul” is located.
-From the first hammer-print on that nascent statement, from the moment where you start to push the mound that will later become a bell, the changes on a blank’s sonic characteristics happen in such an abrupt and radical manner, you can clearly hear the cymbal erupting into life.
-A disc of metal that just hours a go was dull, discordant, fast, empty and cold, suddenly bristles with harmonics, breath, width and a flood of character and voice.
-Maybe the process of shaping the body of the instrument is but raising another bigger bell to, amongst other things, withhold, rein in and refine the otherwise unbound sonic energy of the original one.
-There’s something profound in that small piece of metal which sets the grounds for the rest to blossom.
-Be it a cymbal in progress or a finished one, the smallest of changes to the bell can result in a greater than expected effect to the overall sound of that instrument.
-And listen, I know all of this sounds a bit esoteric.
-If you know me, you know the tone of this paragraph so far is a bit too spiritual and bubbly for my usual rhetoric, but as it stands, it is a true representation of how I feel about the importance and role of the bell.
-From vintage cymbals’ emblematic sonic characteristics, to most modern Turkish produced cymbals, or any independent, take a look at their bells and you will find that much of that cymbal rests and depends on it, both literally and metaphorically.
+From vintage cymbals’ emblematic sonic characteristics, to most modern Turkish produced cymbals, or any independent, take a look at their bells and you will find that much of that cymbal rests and depends on it, both physically and metaphorically.
 All in all, hopefully at this point it has become clearer, both for you as much as for me, why I started and why I’ll keep on making my bells by hand.
-Well, unless necessary by some other design constraint; I am not inflexible, and after all, it is of superb importance to understand that work-hardening, density and compression are all aspects that vary widely between pressed and hand made bells.
+Well, unless necessary by some other design constraint; I am not inflexible.
+And after all, it is of superb importance to understand that work-hardening, density and compression are all aspects that vary widely between pressed and hand made bells.
 In fact, the levels of each of those at which pressed bells exist are simply irreproducible by hand.
 So please, never assume a hand made bell as a better bell, they are certainly not.
-Each has its place and each has its value, which one ends up being preferable is all on the maker and on the listener.
+Each has its place and each has its value, which one ends up being preferable is all on the maker, and on the listener.

 Until the next one.